JohnBetaCode/JohnBetaCode/Management_Notes.md

 It's an attitude that only brings great things.

 The different aspects of the mindset come when asking: what do you need to launch a company successfully?
-4 pillars, 4 skills that differentiate successful entrepreneurs are:
+4 pillars, and 4 skills that differentiate successful entrepreneurs are:

 <br />